dhanarajappu456/Snake_game_python/README.md

 # Snake_game_python

-## Hey all. this is a simple snake game developed using python, do try and star  ⭐⭐⭐⭐ this repo 😉😉😉😉
+## Hey all,this is a simple snake game developed using python and open for suggestions
+## do try and star  ⭐⭐⭐⭐ this repo 😉😉😉😉

 Do install freegames module if not already present